inquisitour/inquisitour/README.md

 HELLO WORLD!

-This is inquisitour.. asking brutal questions in life.
+This is inquisitour..

+A modern day philosopher asking brutal questions in life.

 Whats yours ?